srijongopal/dhoni/README.md

 # dhoni
-this is my first repository
-this is my redme file of branch1 thala for a reason
+ MS Dhoni ' 7 ' thala for a reason